phloe/unicycle/README.md

 #### [unicycle].crudActions
-An extension of [[unicycle].actions](#unicycleactions) that will automatically include the signatures for basic CRUD actions:
+An extension of [[unicycle].actions](#unicycle-actions) that will automatically include the signatures for basic CRUD actions:

 ```js
 {